ReactTraining/react-workshop/courses/fundamentals/04-effects/lecture/README.md

 }
 ```

-We're doing a side effect but this effect is going to run every time this component re-renders (even when it doesn't need to) and it's NOT going to run when the browser size changes.
-We need to subscribe:
+We're doing a side effect but this effect is going to run every time this component re-renders (even when it doesn't need to) and it's NOT going to run when the browser size changes since we're not subscribed to it:

 ```js
 function ProductsSidebar() {